 Tech and IT Jobs

-As the world is technologically advancing by leaps and bounds, Canada is making its mark as one of the modern and urbanised countries with continually growing IT sector.
-This also generates high number of job opportunities for skilled workers that belong to the Tech and IT sector.
+As the world is technologically advancing by leaps and bounds, Canada is making its mark as one of the modern and urbanized countries with a continually growing IT sector.
+This also generates a high number of job opportunities for skilled workers that belong to the Tech and IT sectors.

-Here is a short list of most popular in-demand jobs in Tech & IT sector:
+Here is a shortlist of the most popular in-demand jobs in the Tech & IT sector:

 - database and system analysts